Cognigy/Documentation/docs/en/docs/ai/endpoints/voice-gateway.md

 **End User:** Hears human agent's response spoken by voice agent.
 Example: `Ich habe das Problem gefunden.
 Es scheint, dass es einen Fehler in der Rechnungsstellung gab.
 Ich werde es für dich korrigieren`.<br>
 **End User/Human Agent:** The conversation between the end user and the human agent continues until the issue is resolved or the interaction is concluded.

-To set up such a Flow, you need to use the [Set Translation](../nodes/other-nodes/set-translation.md) Node and configure the Look up Node.